haugjo/float/float/docs/api-docs/change_detection.river.river_change_detector.md

 **Args:**

-  pr_scores:  A boolean vector indicating correct predictions.
+ - <b>`pr_scores`</b>: A boolean vector indicating correct predictions.
 'True' values indicate that the prediction by the  online learner was correct, otherwise the vector contains 'False'.

 ---